 - The total cost of a granted patent in fees to the Patent Office is £310 if you make the application online.

 - Prepare a Patent Application.
 It contains a Description of the Idea, Drawings, a set of legal Claims and an Abstract that is a brief summary of the idea.
 There are rules and guidelines about how to do this and the rest of the process on the Patent Office web site.
 If you want to see a typical patent application from one of our companies click the picture.

 - Send your completed application to the Patent Office (Intellectual Property Office or IPO) together with form F1 'Request for Grant of Patent' which you can get from the Patent Office via our Patent Office Guides page.

 - The Patent Office will acknowledge receipt of your form and confirm the 'filing date' of your application.
-You will also be sent an invoice for the application fee of £30 but you do not need to pay this unless you proceed.
+You will also be sent an invoice for the application fee of £60 but you do not need to pay this unless you proceed.
+If you pay it later the fee will be £75.
 Nothing will happen to your application until you complete the next steps which you must do within approximately twelve months or the application will automatically lapse.

 - The Patent Office will examine all your documents and if they are correctly completed they will conduct a 'Preliminary Search' and send you the results within four months.
 This search will tell you amongst other things whether they consider your idea to be a new idea.

 - The Patent Office will publish your application within 18 months of your initial application unless you withdraw it.
 When it is published it goes into the Public Domain and from then the idea cannot be patented by anyone else but it does not mean that your patent will be granted.
 If you are considering changing your patent or improving it then you must withdraw your application before it is published.

 - Within six months of publication complete Form 10 and send it to the Patent Office requesting a 'Substantive Examination' with a fee of £100

 - If your idea meets all the requirements for a patent the Patent Office will confirm it and send you a Certificate.